Do Go On - 407 - The Real Pocahontas

 Yeah.

-What is your IP?
+What is your Ibiza?

-Do you go?
+Where do you go?

 Where are you going?

-There's also far away from everything.
-There's also a lot of variety in Australia.
+But there's also a lot of variety in Australia.

-Lots of beach everywhere.
+Lots of beach.

 City.

-So it's easier to get variety and change.
+It's easier to get variety and change

-Holidaying in our own country.
+holidaying in our own country,

-But also yeah, Bali, mostly Bali.
+but also, yeah, Bali, mostly Bali.

 I've never been to Bali.

 Let me go.
+Let's go.

 Let's go.

-We'll talk off pod, let's go.
+Let's go.
+We'll talk off pod.
+Let's go.

 All right.

-No one is looking at me when they're
+No one is looking at me when they're in this conversation.

-The girlie is getting a pillow.
+The girlies are getting a bill.

 I just want a buffet breakfast.

-It's all I want in this life.
+That's all I want in this life.

-We are going Bali.
+We are going to Bali.

 Is that true?

-Having sort of what are they doing with that information?
+What are they doing with that information?

 I reckon it's Kim Trails.

-No offense.
+No offence.

 Eva just sighed at you.